ndronos/c-nomorph/HowStufWorks.md

 Function Prototypes

 In C, you can add a function definition anywhere within the program (except another function).
+The only condition is that you msut tell the compiler in advance that the function exists somewhere later in the code.
+You'll do this with a function prototype at the beginning of the program.

 (HowStuffWorks, 2017) pp. 6 & 13